Dartmouth College campus

 The standout number is Early Decision: Dartmouth admitted 21.6% of ED applicants, roughly 3.6 times the overall rate and the largest early advantage in our dataset.
 For a small college that values demonstrated commitment, the binding signal of ED clearly counts.

-Colleges report how much each application factor matters in section C7 of their Common Data Set.
-These are Dartmouth College’s own ratings, not our opinion.
+Every college officially reports how much each application factor matters in section C7 of its Common Data Set.
+These are Dartmouth College’s own published ratings from the 2025-2026 edition, not our opinion.

 Talent / ability